-The cast lifting lugs provided on the upper half casing are for lifting the upper half casing only.
-Do not lift the pump from these lugs.
+The cast lifting lugs provided on upper half casing are for lifting upper half casing only.
+Do not lift pump from these lugs.

-- b) Carefully lift upper half casing and place on boards to protect machined surfaces. - c) Rig slings around shaft close to the impellers.
+Carefully lift upper half casing and place on boards to protect machine surfaces.

+b) Rig slings around shaft close to impellers.
 Rig the slings to an overhead hoist.
 Carefully lift rotor [2000] from lower casing and place on horses for further dismantling.

-Casing wearing rings [1500], channel rings [1500], throttle bushing [1630], center bushing [1600], seal chamber bushings [4132] (and crossover bushing [1600] if double suction design - DMXD and DMXDH) will be removed with the rotor.
+Note: Casing wearing rings [1500], channel rings [1500], throttle bushing [1630], center bushing [1600], seal chamber bushings [4132] and crossover bushing [1600] if double suction design (DMXD and DMXDH) will be removed with rotor.